 This is a normal part of investing and reacting by making changes when the value is low will often make things worse.

 KiwiSaver providers offer a range of different types of funds.
 You can invest in more than one type of fund at once, and you can also change your fund at any time.

 If you’re not sure about changing funds, you can leave your savings in the current fund, but ask for new contributions to go to the new fund.
 This can be a good idea if you are changing because you are nervous about volatility.

 You can suspend your KiwiSaver contributions if you need to for a maximum of 12 months.
 But KiwiSaver is designed to deliver value over time through the drip-feeding of contributions regularly into the fund.

 And, your employer will in most cases stop contributing to your KiwiSaver fund when you do.
 You will also miss out on the Government contribution – the Government will give you up to $521.43 if you contribute $1042.86 of your own money to your KiwiSaver fund in the year to June 30.
 Even if you don’t contribute the full amount, you’ll still get 50 cents for every dollar you put in between 1 July and 30 June the following year.

 So if you need to stop contributing for a while make sure you remember to start contributing again when you’re able.

 You can change your KiwiSaver scheme provider whenever you like, but you can only have one KiwiSaver account at a time.

 You should not be pressured to join any particular KiwiSaver scheme.
 Be wary of KiwiSaver schemes being sold as part of a bundle of other services, with a special offer attached, or through door-to-door sales.
-Here are five questions to ask yourself before changing your KiwiSaver provider.
+If you've felt presured to sign up for a KiwiSaver fund, please contact us.

 If you are a New Zealander wanting to transfer money you have saved in a private or workplace superannuation scheme into a KiwiSaver scheme, you need to check the following: